 Privacy and living conditions: People have sex in many different situations.
-Women get pregnant in parks, cars, standing up, on their lunch hours, etc.-not just from sex in bed at night.
-Some methods are easier to use in spontaneous situations than others: condoms are easy to carry discreetly; you need water to use the sponge.
+Women get pregnant in parks, cars, standing up on their lunch hours, etc-not just from sex in bed at night.
+Some methods are easier to use in spontaneous situations than others; condoms are easy to carry discretely.